Since the invasion of Ukraine by Russia, the people of Worthing have unequivocally demonstrated that Worthing stands with Ukraine.

 On the 22nd of 2022, Ukrainian pianist Dinara Klinton from Kharkiv, Ukraine, was the soloist with the Worthing Symphony Orchestra at the Assembly Hall, Worthing.

-A Ukrainian drama Olga, screened at the Connaught Cinema on the 21st of March, with proceeds for aid to Ukraine going to the Red Cross.
+A Ukrainian drama, Olga, was screened at the Connaught Cinema on 21 March, with proceeds from the event going to aid Ukraine through the Red Cross.

 Worthing Stands With Ukraine – The Town Hall Flies The Ukrainian flag

-On the 26th of March, Adur & Worthing raised the flag of Ukraine at Worthing Town Hall and at the Shoreham Centre to stand in solidarity with Ukraine.
+On 26 March, Adur & Worthing raised the flag of Ukraine at Worthing Town Hall and at the Shoreham Centre to stand in solidarity with Ukraine.

 Clearly, Worthing stands with Ukraine, and the editor of this website has published numerous posts relating to Ukraine and Ukrainians in Worthing and Adur.